Endocrine and local testicular regulation

 This chapter summarizes the main hormonal regulatory system of the testis, the hypothalamic–pituitary–testicular axis, and how its effects are modulated by other extratesticular hormones and local testicular factors.

-Please, subscribe or login to access full text content.
+Please subscribe or login to access full text content.